Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Exchanges

 Block submission needs to be done sequentially so the Merkle tree can be updated from a known old state to a new state.
 To allow concurrent settling of orders by different independent parties we allow the creation of stand-alone exchange contracts.
-Every exchange operates completely independent.
+Every exchange operates completely independently.

 Note that user accounts and orders cannot be shared over different exchanges.
 Exchanges can decide to use the same Exchange contract so orders and users accounts can be shared if they desire.